Phytol

-Phytol (florasol, phytosol) is an acyclic hydrogenated diterpene alcohol that is used as a precursor for the manufacture of synthetic forms of vitamin E and vitamin K1, as well as in the fragrance industry.
-Its other commercial uses include cosmetics, shampoos, toilet soaps, and detergents, as well as in some cannabis distillates as a diluent or for flavoring.
+Phytol (florasol, phytosol) is an acyclic hydrogenated diterpene alcohol.
+It is naturally found in many plants as a result of chlorophyll degradation and is used by them to produce vitamin E and vitamin K1.
 It smells grassy and dominates the aroma of certain green teas.

+In human industry, phytol can be used to chemically synthesize vitamins E and K1.
+It is also used as a fragrance and flavoring in cosmetics, shampoos, toilet soaps, and detergents, as well as in some cannabis distillates as a diluent or for flavoring.

 Its worldwide use has been estimated to be approximately 0.1–1.0 metric tons per year.